 - Difficulty in the breathing, etc.

-Probiotics are essential not only to maintain the overall health and well-being of your dog, but also addresses specific health issues such as digestive disorders, lowered immunity, lack of energy, etc. While there is a great range of products available in the market.
+Probiotics are essential not only to maintain the overall health and well-being of your dog but also addresses specific health issues such as digestive disorders, lowered immunity, lack of energy, etc. At the same time, there is a great range of products available in the market.

 Probiotics for dog skin allergies

 Depending on what type of allergy is causing skin irritation, veterinarians usually prescribe antihistamines, hydrocortisone, cortisone or a combination of medications.
-Unfortunately, these drugs only treat the symptoms and not the source of the allergy–a poorly functioning immune system and GI tract.
+Unfortunately, these drugs only treat the symptoms and not the allergy source–a poorly functioning immune system and GI tract.

 Skin allergies may be exacerbated if the dog’s digestive system is not functioning as it should be.
-Having a healthy GI tract is essential for dogs because this is where all food nutrients are absorbed and assimilated by the body.
+Having a healthy GI tract is essential for dogs because all food nutrients are absorbed and assimilated by the body.

 What are the Best Probiotics for Dogs?

-There are several probiotic supplements products available in the market.
-Many of them have been had praises for their quality, yet a lot of them seem to have lots of lapses in terms of their efficiency.
-To give you a guide on which to buy, here is a rundown on some of the best probiotics for dogs which are sold in the market
+There are several probiotic supplement products available in the market.
+Many of them have been praised for their quality, yet a lot of them seem to have lots of lapses in terms of their efficiency.
+To give you a guide on which to buy, here is a rundown on some of the best probiotics for dogs that are sold in the market.

-Perhaps the most sought-after dog probiotic, Purina Fortiflora is known for its effect on the digestive health and immune system of dogs.
+Perhaps the most sought-after dog probiotic, Purina Forti flora, is known for its effect on dogs’ digestive health and immune system.
 Aside from its bacteria content, the probiotic contains essential minerals, including vitamins A, C, and E, and antioxidants.
 Since this is a powdered product, it has to be sprinkled on your pet’s usual meal once a day.
 Purina Fortiflora comes in sachets, so there is no need to measure the right dosage.

-It should be noted, however, that certain dogs may not eat their food with the powder, especially when they are eating dry food.
+However, it should be noted that certain dogs may not eat their food with the powder, especially when they are eating dry food.
 Pet owners should also consider the price of the product since it is quite expensive.

 2. Nusentia Probiotic Miracle

 Nusentia Probiotic Miracle is another dog probiotic with stellar reviews in terms of its efficiency.
 Odorless and organic, this probiotic aids in overall digestive health.
-Known for catering to food sensitivities of pets, Nusentia Probiotic Miracle aids in clearing up the skin, and the eyes.
+Known for catering to pets’ food sensitivities, Nusentia Probiotic Miracle aids in clearing up the skin and the eyes.
 It has also been reported to have improved yeast conditions and joint inflammation issues.

 3. VetriScienceVetri Mega Probiotic

-Affordable and effective, the VetriScienceVetri Mega Probiotic is another probiotic product which is great for more sensitive dogs who may have issues with dairy products.
-As it is a non-dairy product, many veterinarians recommends this for lactose intolerant dogs.
+Affordable and effective, the VetriScienceVetri Mega Probiotic is another probiotic product that is great for more sensitive dogs who may have dairy product issues.
+As it is a non-dairy product, many veterinarians recommend this for lactose intolerant dogs.
 The VetriScienceVetri Mega Probiotic comes in capsules, so you have to open it and sprinkle its powder on your dog’s meal.